Truck Accident Attorneys in Detroit, Michigan

 • Breach – the defendant(s) breached that legal duty by failing to act or acting in a certain way

-• Causation – the defendant(s) caused your injuries or loss of a loved one through their actions or inactions
+• Causation – the defendant(s) caused your injuries or loss of a loved one through their actions or inaction

 • Damages – you were injured, or your loved one lost their life as a result of the defendant’s causes